tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </div>
 </div>

-Congratulations!
-More and more people have told me they actually use these blogs as legitimate primers to catch up on the latest year of Dota esports, so I actually tried to give more real information this time rather than vomiting 70000 characters of unfiltered memes and inside jokes.

-As always, my sincerest thanks to the many volunteers who [keep Liquipedia up to date.](https://liquipedia.net/dota2/Dota_Pro_Circuit/2021-22) You may be an unofficial source in Valve's eyes, but this is one wiki that's vandalized my heart.
+If you're more into physical goods, you can also visit the [howdoiplay merch store.](https://shop.howdoiplay.com/) Season 2 drop coming eventually.

+Thank you, thank you, thank you to [Liquipedia volunteers.](https://liquipedia.net/dota2/Dota_Pro_Circuit/2023/Rankings) The more I watch other esports the more I realize that historical documentation makes such a big difference in the quality of a broadcast.
+Every talent is indebted to Liquipedia and

-If you enjoyed this article and want to keep up with me, I'm around on [Twitter](https://twitter.com/tsunami643), [Twitch](https://twitch.tv/tsunami643), or [Instagram](https://instagram.com/tsunami643).
+If you enjoyed this article and want to keep up with me, I'm around on [Twitch](https://twitch.tv/tsunami643), [Instagram](https://instagram.com/tsunami643)... or [X](https://twitter.com/tsunami643)

-Also, feel free to pay money and [buy my TI11 voiceline](https://www.youtube.com/watch?v=Bu792uUcGLU&t=22s) or hit up the [howdoiplay merch store.](https://shop.howdoiplay.com/)

 ### What <i>was</i> SUNSfan warning us about?